 On a Pre-IFRS 16 basis, EBITDA and EBIT decreased 1% and 2% respectively against last year in reported currency.
 Excluding the adverse translation exchange impacts, EBITDA and EBIT grew 2% and 1% respectively against last year in local currencies, primarily reflecting the full year accretive contribution from 50% interest in Wind Tre acquired in September 2018 as well as improved performance of the telecommunication business in Indonesia, partly offset by lower contribution from the Infrastructure division following divesture in 2018 of economic benefits from the Group's direct interest in six co-owned infrastructure investments, as well as a disappointing performance by Husky Energy.
-EBITDA and EBIT also include a number of non-cash accounting elements recognised in 2019, including a disposal gain of approximately HK\$6,885 million arising from the derecognition of Hutchison China MediTech Limited as a subsidiary to a 49.86% associated company, following the Group's share of Husky's one-off impairment and other charges (including consolidation adjustments) of HK\$5,983 million, which resulted in a net gain of approximately HK\$902 million.
+EBITDA and EBIT also include a number of non-cash accounting elements recognised in 2019, including a disposal gain of approximately HK\$6,885 million arising from the derecognition of Hutchison China MediTech Limited as a subsidiary to a 49.86% associated company, following the Group's partial disposal of its interests in October 2019.
+This gain was largely offset by the Group's share of Husky's one-off impairment and other charges (including consolidation adjustments) of HK\$5,983 million, which resulted in a net gain of approximately HK\$902 million.